Vishal-Padia/ResumeScreener/README.md

 ## Outcome
 The outcome of this project is an efficient resume matching system that can significantly reduce the time and effort required for screening candidates.
 It provides organizations with a shortlist of the most relevant candidates for each job description, improving the overall hiring process.

-## Note
-This project encourages innovation and flexibility in tool selection.
-While we suggest specific tools and models, you are welcome to explore alternatives that you believe may enhance the project's performance.
-Please document any deviations from the recommendations and provide a rationale for your choices.